itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Iteration: 1

-Goal in Context: start a new game of checkers
+Goal in Context: Start a new game of checkers

-Precondition: both players have opened the game, and start a game with the matchmaking system
+Precondition: Both players have opened the game, and start a game with the matchmaking system, or rematch button

-Trigger: the matchmaking system creates a match with the player and opponent
+Trigger: The matchmaking system creates a match with the player and opponent

 Scenario:
   1. The player and opponent with similar skill levels both look for a new match in the matchmaking system